 Variable annuities are not a perfect product by any stretch of the imagination, but the licensure process is a thousand times tougher than their indexed annuity counterparts.
 Variable annuities are classified as a security, so in order to sell them to an agent will have to pass either a Series 7 (overall securities) test or a Series 63 and Series 6 test in order to sell mutual funds and variable annuities.

 These tests are not easy (they shouldn’t be), and the continuing education requirements are a challenge as well.

-My advice is to ask the selling agent about their financial background and do your own research on the internet concerning their qualifications.
+My advice is to ask the selling agent about their financial background and do your research on the internet concerning their qualifications.
 Tenure does not always equate competence, but it is a good gauge for at least a necessary basic financial foundation of knowledge.
 Annuity agents (especially indexed annuity “specialists”) are becoming as common as people with their real estate license.
 They are a dime a dozen, and many shouldn’t be advising others on their retirement.
-Be careful out there, and make sure to interview many advisors and agents in order to find the right fit for your personality and financial situation.
+Be careful out there, and make sure to interview many advisors and agents to find the right fit for your personality and financial situation.